zhouwg/kantv/README.md

 ### Sponsorship

 In Sep 2022, after I left my last employer, I became a no-paid/freelancer programmer. started writing some code for solving some technical problems in a personal project KanTV(which was launched on 05/2021) and also for practicing my C/C++/Java programming.
-Just for fun, I implemented online-TV recording feature for Android phone on 12/2023, I implmented a <a href="https://github.com/zhouwg/kantv/issues/64">device-side AI PoC on Xiaomi 14(a very powerful Android phone)</a> by the great&excellent&amazaing <a href="https://github.com/ggerganov/whisper.cpp">whisper.cpp</a> on 03/2024 after I heard whisper.cpp recently - something I did not expect at all.
+Just for fun, I implemented online-TV recording feature for Android phone on 12/2023, I implemented a <a href="https://github.com/zhouwg/kantv/issues/64">device-side AI PoC on Xiaomi 14(a very powerful Android phone)</a> by the great&excellent&amazaing <a href="https://github.com/ggerganov/whisper.cpp">whisper.cpp</a> on 03/2024 after I heard whisper.cpp recently - something I did not expect at all.

 With personal time/effort(personal purchase a Dell PC and Xiaomi 14 for software development activity, personal purchase Cloud Server for setup a dedicated proxy(it's well-known that it's not easy to access github stablly and Google is not available for us......), the project grew and now I want to seek external resource to help this project growing.